icclab/rosdocked-irlab/README.md

 ### NOTE on Building GPU/K8S images:

-Our GPU/K8S use nvidia GPUs, to build you need a nvidia GPU + configure the docker daemon to be run as default (i.e., also when calling nvidia-docker build).
+Our GPU/K8S use nvidia GPUs, to build you need a nvidia GPU + configure the nvidia docker runtime to be run as default (i.e., also when calling nvidia-docker build).
 You should edit your /etc/docker/daemon.json to look like this:

 	{
 	    "default-runtime": "nvidia",